antgwms/HelloToast/README.md

 # HelloToast

-//Android app with toast counter as part of Android Fundamentals
+Android app with toast counter as part of Android Fundamentals